schiavone1/validities/README.md

     * *p*-values between .01 and .05, especially across multiple studies (when the effect is real, unbiased statistical tests would produce a heavily-skewed distribution of *p*-values, with most *p*-values below .01)
     * Conducting many statistical tests (e.g., testing three separate DVs) but failing to correct for family wise error rates / multiple comparisons
     * Conducting many statistical tests (e.g., testing three separate DVs) but failing to correct for family wise error rates / multiple comparisons
     * Optional stopping – not clear what the data collection stopping rule was.
-(Inconsistent or strange sample sizes could be a clue.)
+(Inconsistent or strange sample sizes could be a clue.).
 * HARKing (Hypothesizing After the Results are Known)
     *  When there is no significant effect overall, changing the focus to a subgroup where the effect is significant (e.g., “it works for women”)
     * Changes across studies in direction of the effect, or in the specific pattern observed, still interpreted as consistent with theory despite a lack of theoretical justification